shraav2907/imlo_coursework/README.md

 Installation:
 Ensure you have installed the following:
-- Python 3.6
 - PyTorch
 - torchvision
 - scikit-learn
-- Google colab for training on GPU

 Dataset:
 The Flowers102 datset is downloaded automatically by this: 'torchvision.datasets.Flowers102' class